 - Exact fare is required

 - Fare will be collected by the driver

-- Personal Care Attendants (PCA) may accompany an eligible customer free of charge
+- Personal Care Attendant (PCA) may accompany an eligible customer free of charge

-- Guests may accompany the customer, but they are required to pay the appropriate fare with cash or personal check only; no change will be made
+- Guests may accompany the customer, but they are required to pay the appropriate fare with cash; no change will be made

 - Tipping is prohibited